Close Menu

 Facebook Twitter LinkedIn Email Copy Link

-When Raffy Pratts joined a newly formed joint venture between Ayala Land and Australian company Timezone in 1998, he didn’t walk into a polished corporate machine.
-Instead, he stepped into a two-man startup led by Juan Uribe, a 20-year Family Entertainment Center (FEC) industry veteran flown in from Australia to establish the brand in the Philippines.
+When Raffy Prats joined a newly formed joint venture between Ayala Land and Timezone in 1998, he didn’t walk into a polished corporate machine.
+Instead, he stepped into a lean startup phase—just two people in the team—led by Juan Uribe, a 20-year Family Entertainment Center (FEC) industry veteran brought in to establish the brand in the Philippines.

-“Juan gave me two days off in my first 120 days—and one of those was Christmas.”
+“In my first 120 days, I only had two days off—and one of those was Christmas.”

 He Wore Every Hat—Literally